Herbal Sciences and Technologies

 Admission requirements

-Additional learning requirements (OFA) and remedial activities
+Additional training obligations (OFA) and remedial activities

-Transfer students from a degree programme of the University of Milan, or another university, and graduate students will be waived from the test only if admitted to years subsequent to the first.
-To this end, they will have to submit a specific request for prior assessment of their academic career using the online service stated in the call for applications.
-These candidates must provide a full transcript of records (listing exams, subject areas, credits, grades) and attach the course syllabi.
-For more details, please refer to the call for applications.
-Students admitted to the first year must take the test and register for the call.
+Students already enrolled in a degree program at the University of Milan, at another university, or already graduated may waived from the selection process only if admitted to years subsequent to the first.
+To this end, a specific request for a prior assessment of their academic career must be submitted by accessing the online service stated in the call for applications.
+Applicants must declare provide a full transcript of records taken with their subject areas, credits, and grades and attach the course syllabi.
+For more details on the procedure, please refer to the call for applications.

 Programme description and courses list